This technique keeps real flowers looking fresh and beautiful for years.

 The short answer is: you don’t have to!

-Do your part for the environment this Earth Day by investing in preserved flowers.
-You’ll never have to feel the twinge of guilt from buying a cut flower again.
-For more information, you can visit https://www.bloomback.org.
+Do your part for the environment by investing in preserved flowers.
+You’ll never have to feel the twinge of guilt from buying fresh flowers again.